 It's real-time strategy in the same way that glacier movement is real-time.
 Because the fleets take hours—sometimes days—to get from star to star, you're left with a good deal of time to play the diplomacy game, trying to cement alliances and sabotage those of your enemies.
 You try to get them alone and start to gently wear away at their trust, leaving a human-shaped receptacle for suspicion.
 Before you know it you've got galactic civil war on your hands, and you can mop up the pieces.

-Or you could play it like an honourable, decent human being.
+Or you could play it like an honorable, decent human being.
 But where's the fun in that?